Tomato Basil Pasta Salad Recipe

 6 cloves garlic, minced

-chile pepper (stems, ribs, & seeds removed), very finely diced**
+1 jalapeno chile pepper (stems, ribs, & seeds removed), very finely diced**

 Juice of 1 lime

 1/4 pound pasta of your choice (such as bowtie, corkscrew, penne, or rotini)

 Parmesan cheese, grated

 ** How hot you make your salsa depends on the kind of chilies and the amount you use.

+Cook pasta according to package directions.
 Learn How To Cook Pasta Properly.
 When pasta is done, drain and rinse with cold water; draining well before adding the tomato mixture.

 Transfer drained pasta into a large serving bowl.
 Toss together pasta and the tomato mixture.
-Just before serving, place the grated Parmesan cheese over the top.
+Just before serving, toss in the basil leaves and sprinkle the grated Parmesan cheese over the top.

 Always serve pasta salads at room temperature so the flavors will really shine.
 If you must refrigerate the salad, make sure to return it to room temperature before serving